AnshuSharma111/mini_database_mb/Notes/Week-1/WEEK-1.md

 Decent day.
 We're now 16 pages deep into Chapter 10 but what a chapter it is!
 And its quite long as well.
 I am learning a lot though.
 So far we're more into Operating Systems territory than Database Systems territory.
 How data is stored physically.
 # Day 3
 No progress today but I'll cover up in Day 4.
+# Day 4
+Not done yet but still making progress through the chapter learning about RAID levels.